Vis-Nova-Labs/pokt-docs-v2/node-operators/operate-a-node.md

 **The Easy Way**

 The easiest way to deploy your node is to use Node Pilot, a free tool that was custom built for Pocket Network.

 Node Pilot provides an intuitive user interface to set up and manage Pocket and relay chain nodes.

-You can access Node Pilot[ here](https://nodepilot.tech/).
+You can access Node Pilot[here](https://nodepilot.tech/).

 ***